Sustainable Development Goal 3: Target 3.7: Universal access to sexual and reproductive care, family planning and education

-For example, in West Africa twice as many women used contraceptives in 2020 compared to 2011.
+For example, in Sub‑Saharan Africa, modern contraceptive use among married women or women in a partnership has increased from about 29 percent in 2015 to 34 percent in 2023.

 Lianne Gonsalves of the Department of Sexual and Reproductive Health and Research at the World Health Organization (WHO) has led a report linking their sexual and reproductive health work to this UN target.

 Target 3.8: Achieve universal health coverage

 The full text of Target 3.8 is: "Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all."